cowboy/jquery-message-queuing/README.markdown

 Version: 1.0, Last updated: 1/5/2010

-With jQuery Message Queuing, you can process and manage large queues of items or elements serially.
-You can throttle a large number of commands or requests, giving each request some breathing room.
-You can also force multiple asynchronous requests to execute serially.
+With jQuery Message Queuing, you can process and manage operations on large queues of items or elements.
+You can throttle, giving each operation a little breathing room (firing tracking pixels, performing DOM manipulations).
+You can force multiple asynchronous operations to execute serially (AJAX requests).
+You can also get some quantity of JavaScript ducks, put them in a boat, in a line, and have them fight loudly over who gets to use the oars.

 Visit the [project page](http://benalman.com/projects/jquery-message-queuing-plugin/) for more information and usage examples!